بسم الله الرحمن الرحيم

 Try this in Theo →Find Parallel Chains

-52,938 bag-of-words clusters plus semantic clusters at thresholds 0.85–0.92 (v3.12 fresh-embedding rebuild) link the same teaching across all 86 collections.
+8,170 canonical parallels (≥2-member matn clusters) and 52,938 near-duplicate (bag-of-words) clusters, plus semantic clusters at thresholds 0.85–0.92 (matn-core re-embedding rebuild), link the same teaching across all 128 collections.
 See how many independent chains carry a narration, its attestation level, and whether taqwiyah was applied.

 Try this in Theo →Check a Grade's Provenance